lucastabelini/cnn_from_scratch/README.md

 # Neural Network in Pure C++

-Simple implementation of a neural network in C++ using only the STL.
+Simple modular implementation of a neural network in C++ using only the STL.

 ### Installation
 Get the MNIST data set: